In this page

 - Strengthen the protections for ancient woodlands.

-- Fund additional flood protection for more than 45,000 homes.
+- Fund additional flood protection for at least 45,000 homes.

 - Deliver nature-based flood management in all major river catchments to expand wetland and woodland habitats.